samiriff/Behavioral-Cloning/writeup_report.md

 The model definition can be found in the `build()` method of the `SelfDrivingModel` class in `model.py`, and is as shown in the table below:

 My model consists of 252,219 trainable parameters,

 To introduce nonlinearity, the model includes RELU layers after every Convolutional Layer.

-The following layers were added to the beginning of the model to pre-process data within the model itself :

- 1. Lambda layer to normalize the data
- 2. Cropping2D layer to crop the data
- 3. Lambda layer to resize the data

 #### 2. Attempts to reduce overfitting in the model